mcrice123/morphic/content/about.md

 I plan to print and sell copies of all 3 books in the series by the **end of 2026**.
 As an independent author and artist, I consider crowdfunding as my best option for publishing "Morphic".

-News and updates about upcoming campaigns will be posted on this site.
+**[Subscribe to my mailing list](http://eepurl.com/g8TzPb) to get news and updates about upcoming crowdfunding campaigns and promotions!**